Definition of PostgreSQL TRIM()

 SELECT TRIM(Both '00 ' FROM ' 00 AAA 000 ') AS NewString;

-This was the function when blank spaces and ‘00’are removed from both ends of the string.
-The given string has spaces present at both the start and at the end of the string ‘ 00 AAA 00 ‘.
-Due to this, when the trim function is used as it is, it does its job of removing the white spaces from both ends of the string, and the output that we get is as: ‘AAA’.
-All unnecessary blank or white spaces are removed from the string.
+This function removes both blank spaces and ’00’ from either end of the string.
+The given string has spaces at both the start and end of the string’ 00 AAA 00 ‘.
+Using the trim() function as is successfully removes white spaces from both ends of the string, resulting in the output ‘AAA’.
+The trim() function removes any unnecessary white spaces from the string.

 SELECT TRIM(Trailing '00 ' FROM ' AAA 000 ') AS NewString;

-Here the TRIM function trims the extra spaces and ‘00’, which are present at the end of the string or the spaces which are trailing after AAA.
+Here the TRIM function trims the extra spaces and ’00’, which are at the end of the string or the spaces trailing after AAA.
 It removes them and then outputs the data without the spaces.
 This output string is then stored in the declared variable.
 You can observe that spaces at the beginning areas it is as we have not used the Leading Trim function here.

 The trim function can also be used with an array.
 We can make use of the procedural query.
-By using declare, we can initialize a variable and then in a while loop or loop, we can use the trim function as and when needed.
+By using declare, we can initialize a variable, and then in a while loop or loop, we can use the trim function as and when needed.

 Advantages of using TRIM() Functions in PostgreSQL